-The NM-FPTF adheres to the International Code Council's Wildland Urban Interface Code.
-New Mexico counties and communities are encouraged to adopt these codes and ordinances to further reduce the threat of wildland fires to their communities.
+The Task Force adheres to the International Code Council's Wildland Urban Interface Code and became familiar with the Institute for Business and Home Safety (IBHS) standards branded under the Wildfire Prepared Homes and Wildfire Prepared Homes Plus programs.
+The Task Force worked with counties and communities to encourage adoption of the WUI codes, develop ordinances to further reduce the threat of wildland fires to their communities, and become familiar with the IBHS programs.